Skip to content

 The check passes if the query result is less than or equal to the threshold.

 Rocky stores run history and quality metrics in the embedded state store (redb), providing a queryable audit trail.
-Every rocky apply now stamps eight extra governance fields on its RunRecord (shipped in engine-v1.16.0, Wave A); the full trail is available via rocky history --audit.
+Every rocky apply now stamps eight extra governance fields on its RunRecord (shipped in engine-v1.16.0); the full trail is available via rocky history --audit.

 rocky history --audit and the 8 audit fields